CompEpigen/PipelineOlympics/CWL/README.md

-# BS analysis workflows - CWL implemetation
+# CWL implemetation of PipelineOlympics workflows

 [Common Workflow Language (CWL)](https://www.commonwl.org/) is an open standard for describing how to  run each computing job and connect them to create workflows.
 Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable across various platforms that support the CWL standard.